libregis/GST101/docs/Lab1.md

 ## 1. Introduction
 In this lab, students will explore and manage geospatial data using *QGIS Desktop LTR version 3.4.14* and we will refer it as QGIS for the rest of the course.
 QGIS is the companion application used to perform spatial analysis and to make maps.
 For data exploration, we will use **QGIS browser Panel** and for data management we will use **Data Source manager**.

+!!! note
-This browser panel is analogous to Windows Explorer but work for geospatial data.
+    Browser panel is analogous to Windows Explorer but work for geospatial data.

 This lab will also introduce the students to the QGIS interface.
 It is important to learn the concepts in this lab as future labs will require the skills covered in this lab.
 This lab includes the following tasks: